damianlicheri/ml-webapp-using-streamlit-tutorial/README.md

 ## 🚛 How to deliver this project

-Once you are finished creating your streamlit app, make sure to commit your changes, push to your repository and go to 4Geeks.com to upload the web application link.
+Once you are finished deploying your streamlit app, make sure to commit your changes, push to your repository and go to 4Geeks.com to upload the web application link.

 ## 📝 Instructions